yodobrin/mlops-v2/README.md

 - AML CLI (V2) YAML schema - see our [docs](https://learn.microsoft.com/azure/machine-learning/reference-yaml-overview)

-This repository provides a good starting point to get you started with MLOps.
-It uses Azure Machine Learning (AML) CLI V2, DevOps pipeline (soon to be added) or GitHub actions, and AML CLI YAML schema.
+This repository provides a starting point to get you started with MLOps.
+It uses Azure Machine Learning (AML) CLI V2, GitHub actions, and AML CLI YAML schema.
 To start, clone or fork the repo and follow the steps in the Prerequisites & Setup section.
 You can work with multiple models, and the directory structure and deployment code should be hosted under the `data-science` and `mlops/azureml` folders, respectively.
 The GitHub workflows in this repository automate the process of training and deploying a machine learning model using Azure Machine Learning service.

-> Note: You will need to expand the collapsed section to allow table of content navigation.

 ## Table of Contents